 Yes we had to mention it.
-Last but not least, Vertebrae is now available in 18 vibrant colours!
-And there are three label colours to chose from.
-So we have a colour scheme to match with practically any bike.
+Vertebrae is available in 15 vibrant colours with three label colours to chose from!
+We have a colour scheme to match any bike.

 It has RMC.

 What’s RMC?
 Reuseable Modular Construction.
 We thought that feature was so good, it deserved it’s own acronym, so that’s what we’re calling it from now on.
 All the parts are user-replaceable and available separately from our online shop.
-This is the way everything should be made, isn’t it?
-But it also means that you can reuse the ceramic bits over and over and over again, saving money in the long run.
-The only time you’ll need more ceramic bits is when you decide to install them on your second bike.
+You can reuse the ceramic bits over and over and over again.
+The only time you’ll need to buy more ceramic bits is when you decide to install them on your second bike.

 Waste not, want not.

 Because of the RMC, it means you only need to buy what you need to buy.
-That’s better for the environment for a start, because it’s designed to last ages upon ages and there’s less waste.
-There’s more to it that that though.
-We believe that more people should ask two questions before they buy anything: “where does it come from?” and “where will it go?”.
+That’s better for the environment for a start, because it’s designed to last ages upon ages and there’s obviously less waste.
+We are currently redesigning our packaging to be recyclable and/or compostable.
+There’s more to it than that though.